Ensuring Optimal Concrete Strength By Monitoring Concrete Temperature

-A typical mass concrete mixture will generate heat as a results of hydration process.
+A typical mass concrete mixture will generate heat as a result of the hydration process.
 This process involves the water within the cement moving around and being used up.
 This will create the heat that is required for concrete to thrive, but it still needs to be kept in a temperature where this process can actually be sustainable.

 The concrete mixture must be analyzed carefully so it will solidify and stay strong for years to come.
 Concrete that is not set properly may have a hard time with solidifying and can end up having very poor quality.

-This shows the importance of measuring the temperature of concrete.
+This shows the importance of measuring the temperature of the concrete.
 A temperature monitoring device can help you out in cold and hot weather conditions to protect the concrete (surface).
-At Giatec Scientific Inc., have created a unique product called SmartRock2™.
-This is a wireless sensor and concrete temperature logger that helps you track the temperature of concrete, from fresh to hardened stages.
+At Giatec Scientific Inc., have created a unique product called SmartRock™.
+This is a wireless sensor and concrete temperature meter that helps you track the temperature of concrete, from fresh to hardened stages.
 The temperature history can then be used to calculate the maturity index of concrete, enabling the user to predict its early-age compressive strength.

-What Are Concrete Temperature Loggers Used For?
+What Are Concrete Temperature Sensors Used For?

 Concrete temperature sensors can be used at different stages of a concrete construction project.
 They can be used to get real-time readouts of the temperature in concrete.
 The temperature data can be used to get information on how well concrete is curing (or setting).

 Wireless temperature sensors can also be embedded in the concrete to monitor the temperature in a specific spot.
-They can be installed within the concrete formwork, typically on the rebar to increase the range of wireless signal.
-The concrete sensor is then linked up to an appropriate device (logger) that will wirelessly read the information.
+They can be installed within the concrete formwork, typically on the rebar to increase the range of the wireless signal.
+The concrete sensor is then linked up to an appropriate device (sensor) that will wirelessly read the information.
 You can then transfer these readings to a computer.

-A modern sensor like Giatec's SmartRock2™ can directly send the information to your smartphone or tablet.
+A modern sensor like Giatec's SmartRock™ can directly send the information to your smartphone or tablet.
 The measurements of the temperature in the area and the concrete that is being applied will be recorded in real-time by the original sensor.
 The data will be stored in the memory of the sensor.
 A mobile app is used to review the history of temperature variations in concrete.
 The data can be used to study the hardening process of concrete.

 The temperature monitoring can be used for monitoring the variation of temperature on the surface of concrete, especially in the cold season, or to study the strength development in concrete.
 The latter is based on the maturity method, and can be used to predict the early-age strength of concrete.